Alacritty vs. Kitty: Best High-Performance Linux Terminal

 [terminal]

 Another underrated feature is Alacritty’s Vi mode.
-It allows keyboard-driven selection and movement through scrollback without grabbing the mouse, which aligns well with modal editor users and remote-first workflows.
+It lets you pick and move through scrollback with the keyboard, no mouse needed.
+That fits modal editor users and remote-first workflows well.

 Kitty: The Feature-Rich Case

-Kitty starts from the opposite philosophy: a terminal can be fast and still include advanced workflow features directly.
-Instead of pushing all session structure into tmux, Kitty offers first-class tabs, splits, layouts, scripting, and protocol extensions.
+Kitty starts from the opposite view.
+A terminal can be fast and still ship advanced workflow features.
+Instead of pushing all session shape into tmux, Kitty offers first-class tabs, splits, layouts, scripts, and protocol add-ons.

-The flagship capability is the Kitty Graphics Protocol (KGP) .
-It allows rendering images directly in terminal surfaces, which is useful in practical workflows, not just demos.
+The flagship feature is the Kitty Graphics Protocol (KGP) .
+It draws images right in the terminal surface, which helps in real work, not just demos.
 For example:

-• You can inspect generated images in an ML workflow without leaving the terminal context.
+- You can check images in an ML workflow without leaving the terminal.

-For users who do not want tmux, this is a real productivity boost.
-You can open a coding pane, a test pane, and a logs pane inside one terminal instance with no extra layer to manage.
+If you don’t want tmux, this is a real boost.
+You can open a code pane, a test pane, and a logs pane in one terminal with no extra layer to manage.

-Its remote control API is another major strength.
-Commands like these enable automation:
+Its remote control API is another big plus.
+Commands like these power scripts:

 kitty @ ls